 Q.What is the minimum and maximum group size on the expedition?

 - We prefer to have a minimum of 2 clients and a maximum of 15 on each team because it can be better controlled, delivering good services and good taking care of clients.
-But if anybody wants to do a private trek on his/her own, we can organize such trek as well.
+But if anybody wants to do a private trek on his/her own, we can organize such an expedition as well.

 Q. Is a private trip available?